-We discuss in this section those FOMs that are specific to bipolar transistors.
+The bipolar-specific FOMs presented in the table are the emitter-to-collector breakdown voltage BV{CEO} , the collector-base breakdown voltage BV{CBO} and the slew rate SLi.
 The effective emitter width W_E is not a FOM but a key feature size of the transistors.
 The emitter width W_E and the collector current density at peak f_T (J_C), provided for the HS-NPN, determine the current flowing through the transistor, which must be considered to avoid any electromigration issues.